Hochfrequenz/time_slice_net/README.md

 - All sub second times (milliseconds and ticks) are ignored because they tend to cause trouble on the database/ORM level and there's barely a business case that requires them

 ## Release Workflow

 To create a **pre-release** nuget package, create a tag of the form `prerelease-vx.y.z` where `x.y.z` is the semantic version of the pre-release.
+This will create and push nuget packages with the specified version `x.y.z` and a `-betaYYYYMMDDHHmmss` suffix.

+To create a **release** nuget package, create a tag of the form `vx.y.z` where `x.y.z` is the semantic version of the release.
+This will create and push nuget packages with the specified version `x.y.z`.

 ## Code Quality / Production Readiness